valu-digital/wp-valu-search/README.md

 -   `$post` (WP_Post) the post of the page being indexed

 Multiple selectors can be separated by comma.
 Ex. `.content,.main`

+### `valu_search_no_highlight_content_selector`

+Parameters

+-   `$selector` (string) CSS selector for picking the content elements
+-   `$post` (WP_Post) the post of the page being indexed

+Multiple selectors can be separated by comma.
+Ex. `.content,.main`

+Matching html content is indexed separately from previous `valu_search_content_selector`.
+Content is not highlighted in the search ui, but behaves exactly like other content including being searchable and language analyzed.

 ### `valu_search_cleanup_selector`